snightshade/snightshade/README.md

 # Hi!
 ### My name is Rin.
 A dragon with a computer.
-I like to code things, ranging from game engines to Discord bots.
+I like to code things.

 ## You can reach me:
 - by emailing `lostkagamine at outlook dot com`